Pakistani diaspora in Kabul commemorate Muslim sacrifices for separate homeland

-ISLAMABAD, March 23 (APP): The ceremony to mark Pakistan Day was held at Pakistan embassy in Kabul, Afghanistan on Tuesday where the diaspora commemorated the sacrifices of the Muslims of sub-continent.
+KABUL, March 23 (APP): The ceremony to mark Pakistan Day was held at the Pakistan embassy in Kabul, Afghanistan on Tuesday where the diaspora commemorated the sacrifices of the Muslims of the sub-continent.

 Ambassador Mansoor Ahmad Khan on the occasion highlighted the sacrifices rendered by the nation’s forefathers for achieving a separate homeland.

-He reiterated Pakistan’s commitment for restoration of peace in Afghanistan and supported an inclusive political solution to end the conflict, which he said, caused huge sufferings to the Afghans.
+He reiterated Pakistan’s commitment for the restoration of peace in Afghanistan and supported an inclusive political solution to end the conflict, which he said, caused huge suffering to the Afghans.

 He said Pakistan desired a peaceful, stable, sovereign and united Afghanistan.